WesProL/wesprol-compiler/README.md

 - methods with irrecoverable permanent loops **SHOULD** return `never` to signify no other code will ever run after it
   - those methods are required to catch all runtime errors inside the loop

-> It is basically the PHP never type with strict compile time enforcement rather than runtime checks.
+> It is basically the PHP never type.

 > /!\ **This will be used but not enforced during the initial phase of this compiler.**
 >